loopbackio/loopback.io/pages/en/lb2/Customizing-models.md

 LoopBack _adds_ the settings in the the model JSON file to those of the base model.
 In most cases, this is straightforward, but for ACL settings there can be complex interactions since some ACL settings take precedence over others.
-For more information, see [ACL rule precedence](/doc/en/lb2/Controlling-data-access.html#Controllingdataaccess-ACLruleprecedence) for more information.
+For more information, see [ACL rule precedence](/doc/{{page.lang}}/lb2/Controlling-data-access.html#Controllingdataaccess-ACLruleprecedence) for more information.

 ### Extending another model

 You can make a model extend or "inherit from" an existing model, either one of the built-in models such as User, or a custom model you've defined in your application.
-To do this with the [model generator](/doc/en/lb2/Model-generator.html), simply choose the desired model when you're prompted to "Select model's base class".
+To do this with the [model generator](/doc/{{page.lang}}/lb2/Model-generator.html), simply choose the desired model when you're prompted to "Select model's base class".
-Alternatively,  you can edit the [Model definition JSON file](/doc/en/lb2/Model-definition-JSON-file.html) and set the "base" property to the name of the model you want to extend.
+Alternatively,  you can edit the [Model definition JSON file](/doc/{{page.lang}}/lb2/Model-definition-JSON-file.html) and set the "base" property to the name of the model you want to extend.

 {% include note.html content="
 In general, use `PersistedModel` as the base model when you want to store your data in a database using a connector such as MySQL or MongoDB.
-Use `Model` as the base for models that don't have CRUD semantics, for example, using connectors such as SOAP and REST.
+Use `Model` as the base for models that don't have CRUD semantics, for example, using connectors such as SOAP and REST." %}

-" %}

 For example, here is an excerpt from a `customer.json` file that extends the built-in User model to define a new Customer model: